luaenrique/PDO-Connection-Brackets-Extension/README.md

 ![alt text](https://i.imgur.com/1hJIqXI.png)

-Please, leave a feedback, so I will know what I can improve in this. =)
+Please, leave a feedback, so I will know what to improve here. =)